Emptine77/Winstars_Ai_test/task2/Readme.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [Empt1ne77@gmail.com]
+For questions, you can contact me [Empt1ne77@gmail.com]